Snuggled up in Eiffel Tower’s stunning iron frame are two treats for food lovers – Eiffel Tower restaurants Madame Brasserie and Le Jules Verne.

 Because of the space constraints, it is just a counter, but its a great way to enjoy a glass of champagne while admiring the city of lights.

 The Bar also serves soft drinks, in case you don’t fancy a glass of Champagne.

-Champagne Bar is open daily from 10:15 am to 10:15 pm without interruption.
+When the Eiffel Tower is open, the Champagne Bar is also open – usually from 10:15 am to 10:15 pm without interruption.

 You don’t need to reserve to use the facilities of the Champagne bar.

 However, at certain times you may not be able to access it due to the number of visitors or weather conditions.